When is the Cheapest Time to Fly to Granada?

 Don't Forget Before you Fly

-If you’re a British citizen you don’t need a visa to enter Spain.
+British passport holders don’t need a visa to travel to any country in the EU – you can stay for up to 90 days within a 180-day period.
+You just need to make sure that your passport has at least six months validity left, on the day you travel.
 The local currency is the euro and it’s a good idea to change some in advance so that you have some cash when you arrive in Spain, especially if you plan to travel by public transport or taxi to your accommodation.
 You can also find cash machines in the arrivals hall at Granada Airport.
 It’s worth booking your tickets to visit the Alhambra in advance online, as there can be thousands of visitors in just one day, especially during the peak tourist season.